raspberrypi/documentation/installation/sd-cards.md

 For installation of NOOBS or the image installation of Raspbian, the minimum recommended card size is 8GB.
 For Raspbian Lite image installations we recommend a minimum of 4GB.
 Some distributions, specifically LibreELEC and Arch, can run on much smaller cards.
 If you're planning to use a card of 64GB or more with NOOBS, see [this page](sdxc_formatting.md) first.

-**Note:** THe maximum size of SD card which most Raspberry Pis can boot from is 256GB.
+**Note:** The maximum size of SD card which most Raspberry Pis can boot from is 256GB.
 Only Raspberry Pi 3B+, 3A+ and Compute Module 3+ can boot from SD cards with a capacity larger than 256GB.
 This is due to a bug in the boot ROM within the SoC.

 ## SD card class